Airsequel/graphql/README.md

 ## State of the work

-For now this only provides a parser and a printer for the GraphQL query language and allows to execute queries and mutations without the schema validation step.
+For now this only provides a parser and a printer for the GraphQL query language and allows to execute queries and mutations using the given schema, but without the validation step.
 But the idea is to be a Haskell port of [`graphql-js`](https://github.com/graphql/graphql-js).

 For the list of currently missing features see issues marked as